mcauduro/retail/lab1_ingest_and_detect_anomalies/instructions/lab1_ingest_and_detect_anomalies.md

 1. Point browser to https://console.aws.amazon.com/kinesis

    Note the region that you are defaulted to, which in the case of the screenshot below is 'Oregon'.
-While you are free to choose any supported region you prefer, we strongly recommend choosing Oregon for the purposes of this workshop.
+Any of the 6 (as of now) regions that you prefer where Amazon Forecast is supported is fine, so long as you ensure that you remain within that region across all labs.

    ![Default Region](images/kinesis_region.png)